Eshaabhasin/StudentResultManagementSystem/README.md

 Result management is a crucial part of every educational institution.
 Therefore every university requires an efficient student result management system to avoid delay and inaccuracy in the results of students.Managing the data for a large number of students can be tedious task but not with our project.
 Our project gives a smooth and seamless experience to the faculty for entering the marks of students in the portal as well as calculating and displaying the final result.

+## Features

+-Searching of Course Details

+-Adding of Course Details

+-Updating of Course Details

+-Adding Student Details

+-Updating Student Details

+-Deleting Student Details

+-Adding  result of the  Student

+-Searching result of the Student

+-Calculating  result of the Student